next-intl Integration

 Setup

-The init command can scaffold next-intl integration automatically:
+The init command scaffolds next-intl integration automatically:

-i18n/request.tswith locale detection- Updates
+i18n/request.tswith locale detection - Updates

 next.config.tswithcreateNextIntlPlugin